mgacummings/teaching/README.md

 # Teaching Files

-This repo contains any files relating to anything under the umbrella of teaching.
+This repo contains any files relating to anything under the umbrella of teaching, mostly notes from tutorials and labs.
-Tutorial notes, random math references, and anything else that I may create.